paypal/paypal-here-sdk-android-distribution/README.md

 //For setting Sandbox environment PayPalHereSDK.init(appContext, PayPalHereSDK.Sandbox);

-Alternatively you can set Live or Sandbox environment after completing initialization as below
+//Alternatively you can set Live or Sandbox environment after completing initialization as below

 //For setting Live environment PayPalHereSDK.setServerName(PayPalHereSDK.Live);